 Your attendance in lectures is recommended, but not mandatory.
-The first lecture is on Tuesday, January 9th, 2024.
+Lecture recordings will be provided through the OCCS app, provided the lecture room is in working order.

-If the lecture hall supports it, lecture recordings will be made available on Quercus.
 This is not a guarantee, and you should not rely on recordings in case they are not available (e.g., due to technical issues).
-You may access these recordings through the "OCCS Student App"; you can find a link to this app on the course website.
+You may access these recordings through the "OCCS Student App"; you can find a link to this app on the left panel of the quercus website.
 Please see Section 2.4.1 for our policy on lecture recordings.

-1.3 Labs
+1.3 Lab info

-This is a lab-based course, and your attendance in the labs is mandatory.
-The first lab is on Thursday, January 18th, 2024 at the place specified on ACORN.
+This is a lab-based course, and your attendance in the labs is mandatory ().
 The lab sessions give you time to explore the functionality and features of a Discovery Board.
 After the lab session, you complete a lab report assessing your understanding of course concepts.
 Because labs are active in nature (i.e., you are working on a problem), recordings are not be available (and would likely not be very useful).